Appaloosa (film): Plot

 Catching up with the outlaws, Cole and Hitch see Allie frolicking scantily clothed with Ring Shelton.
 The lawmen force off a band of Chiricahua raiders, giving them Bragg's horse in exchange for safe passage.
 Allie defends her actions, even accusing Hitch of kissing her first, but Cole's trust in his friend is absolute.

 Arriving at Beauville, they lock up Bragg with the local sheriff.
 With advice from Hitch, Cole accepts Allie's promiscuous nature as necessary for her survival.
 The Sheltons and the sheriff, revealed to be their cousin, free Bragg, and Cole and Hitch are wounded in the ensuing shootout, but kill their attackers as Bragg escapes.

 Months pass, and Cole has recovered with a permanent limp, but remains settled down with Allie.
 Bragg returns to Appaloosa with a full pardon from President Arthur, buying the town hotel where Allie plays piano, and re-establishing himself as a powerful local businessman, though Cole still regards him as a convicted killer.
 Hitch realizes the town no longer has a place for him as a gunslinger, and that Bragg's own interest in Allie threatens Cole's new life with her.
-Resigning as deputy, Hitch challenges Bragg to a duel.
+Resigning as deputy, Hitch assaults Bragg and challenges him to a duel, which Bragg reluctantly agrees.
 Cole tries to intervene, but Hitch remains determined, and as Allie emerges from the hotel behind Bragg, Cole backs away, permitting the gunfight to occur.
 Bragg raises his gun first, but Hitch shoots him dead on the hotel steps, witnessed by much of the town.
 Hitch leaves Appaloosa, bidding a silent farewell to Katie and to Cole, hoping his old friend can find happiness with Allie, and rides off into uncertainty.